JuanAntonioLeonOjeda/chat/README.md

   <img height=500 src="/dbDiagram.png" />
 </p>
 #### User

-- `name`: user's name
+- `name`
-- `email`: user's email - UNIQUE
+- `email`: user's email (unique value)
 - `friends`: array of other user's ids who have been added as friends
 - `conversations`: array of conversation ids that the user has started with a friend
-- `online`: status to check if user is active or not
+- `online`: status to check if user is active or not (default value: false)
-- `avatar`: profile picture
+- `avatar`: profile picture (default value: https://www.salisburyut.com/wp-content/uploads/2020/09/avatar-1-2048x2048.jpeg)

 #### Conversation